Updated August 30, 2020

 The travel world – indeed the entire world – has been turned upside down with the COVID-19 pandemic.
 We understand this has greatly impacted you, as it has greatly impacted us and our ability to run tours.

-Some cities, states, and countries have done a great job reopening and others less so.
+Some cities, states, and countries have done a great job controlling the virus and others less so.
 This affects both where we travelers want to travel and where we are actually allowed to travel.
-However, after having canceled all our tours from March through June, as of mid-July we are now preparing to run our first US tours again with a scheduled Montana-Idaho-Washington Stating and Biking Adventure and a Beartooth Hiking Adventure in Montana.
+After having canceled all our tours from March through June, we did safely run two tours this past summer.
+It IS possible to travel safely now.

 Small-Group Adventure Travel